-Changes in the sizes regional migration flows over time are more easily detected in Figure 5, which provides plots of estimated immigration and emigration totals by UN Population Division demographic regions.
+Changes in the sizes regional migration flows over time are more easily viewed in Figure 5, which provides plots of estimated immigration and emigration totals by UN Population Division demographic regions5.
 As noted in the methodology section, at the country level, the estimated net migration, obtained from differencing the immigration and emigration values, matches those implied by the demographic data.
 In the first two time periods in Southern Asia there is a sharp rise in immigration and emigration whereas the net migration, the gap between the immigration and emigration lines, during the same period is almost constant.
-Further changes in the global bilateral flows are apparent from comparing Figure 4.2 (a) and (b).
+Further changes in the global bilateral flows are apparent from comparing Figure 4 (a) and (b).
 Estimated flows into and within Europe during 1970-80 decreased from the decade before.
-Sizeable moves into West Asia from countries such as Egypt (0.45 million), India (0.16 million) and Pakistan (0.13 million) to Saudi Arabia began to develop.
-Moves within Africa also increased, including large flows out of Ethiopia (0.95 million to Sudan) and Burkina Faso (0.40 million to Ivory Coast).
+Sizeable moves into West Asia from countries such as Egypt (0.39 million) and India (0.16 million) to Saudi Arabia began to develop.
+Moves within Africa also increased, including large flows out of Ethiopia (0.95 million to Somalia) and Burkina Faso (0.41 million to Ivory Coast).